Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 I've deployed the chart, but I don't see Kubernetes data in CloudZero.

 ## Resolution
-This can happen for a number of reasons; see the below for solutions to the most common problems
+This can happen for a number of reasons; see below for solutions to the most common problems

 ### Ensure kube-state-metrics is deployed correctly